 - If I have a mutated gene, what does that mean for other members of my family?

-- If I get geneting testing, who will be able to see my test results?
+- If I get genetic testing, who will be able to see my test results?

 - Besides mutated genes, what other things increase my risk for breast and ovarian cancer?

-- If I decide not to do genetic testing, what types of cancer screening tests are recommended to check for breast and ovarian cancer?
+- If I decide not to do genetic testing, what types of cancer screening tests would you recommend to check for breast and ovarian cancer?

 - Is there information I can take with me about genetic testing?

 This information on genetic testing for breast and ovarian cancer was adapted from materials from the National Cancer Institute.